mmondics/mq-cp4int-zos/README.md

 1. Right click on the sender channel and select *Start*.

     The channel should now have a *Running* status, and if you go back to the Cloud Pak for Integration IBM MQ console, the associated Receiver channel should also be *Running*.
+This indicates that there is a channel connection between the MQ on z/OS queue manager and the MQ on Cloud Pak for Integration queue manager.

     ![Start Sender](https://github.com/mmondics/mq-cp4int-zos/blob/main/Images/2021-06-08-15-38-38.png)